- Home

 Kate Dexter has been a resident of Port Angeles for 12 years.
 Kate moved to Port Angeles from 2001 to 2003 and moved back again with her family in 2012.
 Kate grew up in Seattle and has always loved the Northwest.
 She earned a BA in history and public service at Albion College, Albion, MI, and moved back for graduate school at University of Washington where she earned her Master of Public Administration.
 When she is not doing council work, Kate is a Program Specialist in the nursing department at Peninsula College.
 Kate enjoys spending time outside, treasure hunting at Estate Sales and thrift shops, and is always up for a game of pickleball with friends.

-Navarra Carr, Council member
+Navarra Carr, Deputy Mayor

-Amy Miller, Council Member
+Amy Miller, Council member

 Amy is from Upstate New York where she completed her degree programs.
 Her Social Work (MSW) career of over 20 years shows a breadth of expertise such as working within systems in economically disadvantaged urban areas, inpatient treatment as an Addiction Specialist, and Behavioral Health Crisis Responder work with New York State Psychiatric Emergency Department.
 In Colorado, Amy was the only Social Worker in an innovative jail-based competency restoration program, since moving to the Olympic Peninsula Amy worked as a Designated Crisis Responder before developing and implementing REdisCOVERY, the Port Angeles Mental Health Field Response program .This program brought her into the Port Angeles Police Department to respond cooperatively to behavioral health crises to resolve crises using the least restrictive treatment options available.